Geothermal Heating and Cooling

 We’re Leaders in Geothermal throughout the Fort Wayne and Warsaw, IN areas

-Collier's Heating & Air Conditioning was one of the first contractors in Northeastern Indiana to offer residential and commercial geothermal services 30 years ago.
+Collier's Heating & Air Conditioning was one of the first contractors in North Central Indiana to offer residential and commercial geothermal services 30 years ago.
 We remain dedicated to geothermal energy and stay up to date with the most recent developments in technology.
 If you’re interested in adding a geothermal heat pump to your home, we should be the first people you reach out to.

 Along with installing new geothermal heating and cooling, we also handle any necessary repair and maintenance work, and will replace older systems.
 We want you to be able to enjoy the numerous benefits of your geothermal heat pump for years to come.
 Contact us today to arrange for service.